-The first picture (the one that wouldn't move) is a diaper cover that I decided to put a little skull and crossbones on.
+The first picture is a diaper cover that I decided to put a little skull and crossbones on.
 I'm not one of those people that gets all hung up on "symbols".
 I think a skull and crossbones can be really cute on the right piece of apparel.
 I don't personally wear skulls and crossbones.
 I find that it's kind of hard to rock the "rebel" look as a chubby, short, super-conservative 40 year old woman who usually has yarn and hooks/needles in hand.
 BUT, my cousins little boy oozes adorable when he is wearing little skull and crossbone baby apparel. :-) Just oooozes!!
 Ever have a baby in your life that is so cute you almost can't stand it?
 LOL

 Ok, next rebel picture is of my latest design.
 It's a dragonfly.
 I used Red Heart Super Saver in "Bonbon" to resemble "iridescence".
 After looking at him for a while, I wasn't sure if I should have made him in a solid color or not.
 I may still try him in solid.